decentraland/adr/content/ADR-164-quests.poc.md

 ### Explorer

-Minimal global UI for quest tracking and receive real-time notifications about the progress:
+A minimal global UI for quest tracking and receiving real-time notifications about the progress requires the following:

 - Users should have a UI where to see the current quests (in progress) and the status.
 - Users should be able to cancel/drop a quest.
 - Users should be able to discover public quests in World.
 (NPC Givers)

-This UI may be developed using SDK and defining reusable UI components so every Explorer implementation should not implement custom UIs.
+This UI may be developed using the SDK to build reusable UI components to be used in any Explorer implementation.

 ### Kernel

-Communication with the system, notifying events that happen in world, and receiving updates, so the Explorer is up to date.
+A communication channel with the system, built in the Kernel, notifying events that happen in world and receiving updates is required to keep the Explorer up to date.
+The responsibilities of this Kernel module are the following:

-- Kernel should be responsible of receiving and notifying updates to Explorer.
+- The Kernel should be responsible of receiving and notifying updates to the Explorer.
-- Kernel should be able to receive requests from Explorer to start a quest and ask for it to the System.
+- The Kernel should be able to receive requests from the Explorer to start a quest and ask for it to the System.
 - Kernel should be able to notify in world events to the System, in order to make progress.

 ### Actions